AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-12-28-curve-fitting-101-part-2-least-squares-data-fitting.md

 First, we'll plot the points:

-{% include posts/picture.html img="data" ext="png" alt="Plotting the three data points we were given." shadow=false %}
+{% include posts/picture.html img="data" ext="PNG" alt="Plotting the three data points we were given." shadow=false %}

 We note that the points, while scattered, appear to have a linear pattern.
 Clearly, it's not possible to fit an actual straight line to the points, so we'll do our best to get as close as possible—using least squares, of course.